Share

 The responsibility to guard against unreasonable behaviour in Society meeting places and workplaces is shared by all Society members, volunteers and employees.
 Some individuals have specific responsibility for addressing an instance or an allegation of unreasonable behaviour.

-Chief Executive Officers as the authorised officer of an Employer (National/State/Territory Council or other entity) are responsible for:
+Chief Executive Officers as the authorised officer of an employer (National/State/Territory Council or other entity) are responsible for:

 Share this page